jvprosser/cluster-setup/test.md

 `CERT_ALT_NAMES_FILE: alt_names.txt`

 The alt_names.txt file contains mappings from each back-end hostname to the hostnames that will be assigned to the load-balancer VIPs in front of them.
 These include the actual VIP names (e.g. hueVIP-prod.example-internal.net) as well any global aliases (e.g. hbaseVIP.example-internal.net) and short hostname-only variants (e.g. hbaseVIP) along with the FQDN of the host itself.
 Below is an example

+Each SAN in the list must be either one of these forms: DNS:fqdn or IP:ip_address.
+Example: CERT_ALT_NAMES_FILE: /home/webadmin/alt_names.txt
+Example of the alternate name file contents:

+ > host_SHORT_name comma_separated_list_of_san_entries
+ > host-1 DNS:cloudera-manager.example.com,IP:10.12.13.14

 Example alt_names.txt: